 It shall be the policy of Council to designate land for non-resource commercial uses and non-resource industrial uses.
 It shall also be the policy of Council to establish a mixed commercial industrial zone and zone land within those areas for commercial and industrial uses.
-Future commercial and industrial developments shall proceed via a rezoning application.
-The decision to rezone shall be based on the potential impact on resource land uses, need for the proposed commercial operation, compatibility with adjacent land uses, site suitability, and impact on traffic circulation and public safety.
+Future commercial and industrial developments not permitted within the existing zoning shall proceed via a rezoning application.
+The decision to rezone shall take into consideration the potential impact on resource land uses, need for the proposed commercial operation, compatibility with adjacent land uses, site suitability, and impact on traffic circulation and public safety.

 - a.
 The Future Land Use Map shall designate certain areas currently being used for commercial or industrial operations as Commercial Industrial. - b.
 The Land Use Bylaw shall establish a Commercial Industrial (CI) Zone for general commercial and industrial uses. - c.
 The Land Use Bylaw shall establish the types of permitted commercial and industrial uses and the criteria and development standards within the Commercial Industrial (CI) zone. - d.
-Additional land may be designated commercial industrial and zoned for such uses through a rezoning bylaw amendment process, and official plan amendment where needed, or site-specific amendment process where so enabled, only. - e.
+Additional land may be designated commercial industrial and zoned for such uses through a rezoning bylaw amendment process, and Official Plan amendment where needed, or site-specific amendment process where so enabled. - e.
 The Bylaw may establish standards and requirements for mixed use commercial/residential buildings and secondary residential uses may be permitted on commercial properties. - f.
-Council shall not seek authority to regulate signage under the Highway Signage Act and shall coordinate with the provincial department responsible as it pertains to applications for developments that may require signage permits. - g.
-The Land Use Bylaw shall identify specific intensive non-resource based uses, such as automotive restoration and salvage yard uses, that shall be prohibited or restricted within the Rural Municipality.
+Council shall not seek authority to regulate signage under the Highway Signage Act and shall coordinate with the Province's responsible department as it pertains to applications for developments that may require signage permits. - g.
+The Land Use Bylaw shall identify specific intensive non-resource based uses, such as automotive restoration and salvage yard uses, that shall be prohibited or restricted within the Municipality.